18F/cv_faq/_content/healthcare-professionals/who-should-healthcare-providers-notify-if-they-suspect-COVID-19.md

 ---
-title: Whom should healthcare providers notify if they suspect a patient has COVID-19?
+title: Who should healthcare staff notify if they suspect a patient has COVID-19?
-category: healthcare
+category: healthcare-professionals
 layout: post
 date: March 16, 2020
 source: CDC